We are continuing our work in Typhoon Hagupit, as well as our recovery work in Typhoon Haiyan, one of the worst storms ever to strike the country.

 The Philippines are a diverse group of islands united by a growing population, frequent natural disasters - such as typhoons and earthquakes - and rampant poverty.
 In spite of its success as a democracy with an emerging market, the country experiences serious poverty and “brain drain” leading to emigration to other countries due to lack of opportunity and health risks.
 Critical health issues:

 - Communicable Disease; including malaria, dengue fever, tuberculosis, typhoid, Hepatitis A, diarrheal disease and a rising number of HIV infections

 - Health care access is severely limited on many islands.

 Since 1985, AmeriCares has delivered more than $213 million worth of medicines, medical supplies and humanitarian aid to the Philippines.
 During that time, AmeriCares has partnered with the Sovereign Order of Malta- Philippines to provide humanitarian relief.
 The Sovereign Order of Malta- Philippines is a relief corps charged with coordinating all national aid for victims of epidemics, natural disasters and armed conflicts.

 The Philippines ranks among the world’s most disaster-prone countries due to its location on the typhoon belt and the Pacific earthquake rim – known as the “Ring of Fire”.
-Typhoons, mudslides, earthquakes and volcanic eruptions cause especially heavy damage and high rates of fatalities due to the inaccessibility of vulnerable communities on many of the islands.
+An average of 20 Typhoons per year and 21 active volcanoes, along with mudslides, flooding and earthquakes cause especially heavy damage and high rates of fatalities due to the inaccessibility of vulnerable communities on many of the islands.